Biography

 Benjamin Eric Sasse was born in 1972 in Plainview, Nebraska, and built an academic and policy career before entering electoral politics.
 He holds undergraduate degrees from Harvard, a master's from St. John's College, and a Ph.D. in American history from Yale University, where he wrote his dissertation on the history of the Republican Party.
 He served as president of Midland University in Fremont, Nebraska, before being elected to the U.S. Senate in 2014 as part of the Tea Party wave, defeating incumbent Democrat Mike Johanns in the primary — Johanns had retired — and winning the general with 65 percent of the vote.

-Sasse quickly established himself as an intellectually distinctive voice in the Senate Republican conference, one willing to challenge the populist nationalist direction of the GOP under Donald Trump.
+Sasse quickly established himself as an intellectually distinctive voice in the Senate majority conference, one willing to challenge the populist nationalist direction of the GOP under Donald Trump.
 He was a consistent critic of Trump's conduct and rhetoric even as he voted for most Republican legislative priorities, creating tension between his policy alignment and his political dissent.
 He won re-election in 2020 with 63 percent of the vote, a comfortable margin that nonetheless reflected the reality that Nebraska Republicans grew increasingly unhappy with his public criticism of their party's president.

 In February 2023, Sasse resigned from the Senate to become the 13th president of the University of Florida, a position he was selected for in late 2022.
 His departure — midway through his second term — required Nebraska Governor Pete Ricketts to appoint a replacement.
-Ricketts, who had been term-limited as governor and was already a lame duck, appointed himself to the Senate seat, a decision that generated significant attention and criticism.
+Ricketts, who had been term-limited as governor and was already a lame duck, appointed himself to the Senate majority, a decision that generated significant attention and criticism.
 Sasse's tenure at the University of Florida was subsequently marked by controversy, and he resigned the university presidency in early 2024 amid disputes with faculty and administration.

 Key Policy Positions